printhaider/ChatRoom/README.md

 ## Getting Started

 - Please Clone the repo or download a repo zip
-- Please have java jdk 16 installed
+- Please have java Installed
 ## Steps to Run

    1. Make sure you have Java running on your machine
    2. clone the repo
    3. In your IDE, go to ChatRoom/ChatServer/src/main/java/chatServer/Server.java
    4. Run Server.java
    5. A window will pop up showing that the server has been initiated
    6. Now in the same directory, go to ChatRoom/ChatClient/src/main/java/chatClient/Client.java
    7. Run Cleint.java
    8. A window will pop up, promting you to enter a name; enter your desired name
    9. Repeat step 7 & 8 until the amount of desired users is reached
    10. Now write a message in the text box and click send
    11. To close the ChatRoom, exit out of the client windows and then the Server.java window
 ## Demo

 [![Watch the video](https://github.com/printhaider/ChatRoom/blob/main/mq2.jpg?raw=true)](https://youtu.be/EDOzaVZDYfM)